mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETE: for admin fields, note which are displayed publicly

-* PUNT: doccloud creds in django user; if not, then use master account
+* COMPLETE: doccloud creds in django user; if not, then use master account
 	* this is tough bc then file edits by another user don't work and you end up recreating the DocumentCloud.org admin

 * COMPLETE: workflow